 In 2018 Wivey Pool was mentioned in the Guardians guide to the 10 lesser known pools of the UK and also on page 212 in the Lido Guide that came out in June 2019, a wonderful book of the UK’s outdoor pools.
 Each year the Pool seems to get more popular, with spells of hot weather this is more obvious, when there are people queueing at the gate to have a wonderful cooling dip.
 Who would have thought 90+ years ago we would still have this wonderful facility, especially when so many have had to close over the years.
 With luck, the community will still be enjoying ‘Wivey Pool’ in 90 years time.

 With Covid-19 hitting, the pool couldn’t open at Easter 2020, nor May when the Season usually starts.
-The pool opened from July 18th, operating well below its normal levels, with much reduced revenues because of its adherence to the Covid 19 government guidelines but doesn’t qualify for government support.
+The pool opened from July 18th, operating well below its normal levels, with much reduced revenues because of its adherence to the Covid 19 government guidelines but didn’t qualify for government support.